Kingdom of the Spiders

 Kingdom of the Spiders is a 1977 American science fiction horror film directed by John "Bud" Cardos and produced by Igo Kantor and Jeffrey M. Sneller.
 The screenplay is credited to Richard Robinson and Alan Caillou, from an original story by Sneller and Stephen Lodge.
+Part of the eco-horror subgenre, Kingdom of the Spiders centers on a rural town in Camp Verde, Arizona which lies in the migration path of a horde of tarantulas turned aggressive due to pesticides having depleted their normal food sources.
 The film was released by Dimension Pictures (not to be confused with the distributor Dimension Films).
 It stars William Shatner, Tiffany Bolling, Woody Strode, Lieux Dressler, and Altovise Davis.

-The film is one of the better-remembered entries in the "nature on the rampage" subgenre of science fiction/horror films in the 1970s, due in part to its memorable scenes of people and animals being attacked by tarantulas, its availability on home video and airing on cable television, particularly on the USA Network, but primarily because of Shatner's starring role.

 Plot

-Dr. Robert "Rack" Hansen, a veterinarian in rural Verde Valley, Arizona, receives an urgent call from local farmer Walter Colby.
-Colby is upset because his prize calf is sick for no apparent reason.
-Hansen examines the calf, which dies shortly afterward.
-Hansen cannot explain what made the animal go ill so quickly, but sends samples of the calf's blood to a university lab in Flagstaff.
+Dr. Robert "Rack" Hansen, a veterinarian in rural Verde Valley, Arizona, receives an urgent call.
+Farmer Walter Colby's prize calf is sick, and dies shortly afterward.
+Hansen sends samples of the calf's blood to a university lab in Flagstaff.

-Diane Ashley, an arachnologist, arrives to tell Hansen that the calf was killed by a massive dose of spider venom, which Hansen greets with skepticism.
+Diane Ashley, an arachnologist, arrives to tell Hansen that the calf was killed by spider venom.
+Hansen greets the news with skepticism.
 Undaunted, Ashley tells him that she wishes to examine the carcass and the area where it became sick.
 Hansen escorts Ashley to Colby's farm.
-Moments after they arrive, Colby's wife, Birch, discovers their dog is dead; Ashley discovers that it also died from a massive injection of spider venom.
-Hansen is incredulous, until Colby states that he recently found a massive "spider hill" on a back section of his farmland.
-He takes Hansen and Ashley to the hill, which is covered with tarantulas.
+Colby's wife, Birch, discovers their dog is dead, also from a massive injection of spider venom.
+Colby shows Hansen and Ashley a massive "spider hill" he recently found on a back section of his farmland, which is filled with tarantulas.
 Ashley theorizes that the tarantulas are converging due to the heavy use of pesticides, which are eradicating their natural food supply.
-In order to survive, the spiders, normally cannibalistic of each other, are combining to attack and eat larger animals.
+In order to survive, the spiders, normally cannibalistic, are combining to attack and eat larger animals.

 Hansen and Ashley return to the Colby farm to burn the spider hill.
-As the scientists and the Colbys walk past a barn, a bull, attacked by tarantulas, stampedes out.
-Colby douses the spider hill with gasoline and lights it on fire, but many of the spiders escape using a distant tunnel.
-Colby is attacked by a group of tarantulas while driving his truck the next day, sending the truck over the side of a hill and killing him.
-Hansen happens upon the accident scene and he and sheriff Gene Smith find Colby's body encased in spider webs.
+A bull, attacked by tarantulas, runs out of a barn.
+Colby douses the spider hill with gasoline and lights it on fire, but many of the spiders escape using a tunnel.
+Colby is attacked by tarantulas while driving his truck the next day, sending the truck over the side of a hill.
+Hansen happens upon the accident scene and he and Sheriff Gene Smith find Colby's body encased in spider thread.
 Ashley is notified by her colleagues that a sample of venom from one of the spiders is five times more toxic than normal.
-Hansen is told by the sheriff that several more spider hills have been located on Colby's property.
+The sheriff locates several more spider hills on Colby's property.